 - AND MANY, MANY MORE

 While this list is incomplete, it does provide testimony because Believers worldwide have experienced these and other beautiful answers in their repentance!

 And yes, repentance can happen at any minute, hour, or day; it is not limited to Yom Kippur.
 That said, Yom Kippur repentance is unique.
 God set it in place to bring man into alignment with Him.
 He used it and never gave a command for it to cease being useful.
 God may no longer expect us to sacrifice animals for our atonement… but that does not mean He cannot still use the moed of Yom Kippur.
 A moed where all who believe in Him turn their thoughts, attentions, and repentance toward Him.
 A time where God’s people draw near to Him so that He can draw near to us…

 Traditional and biblical repentance included the slaughter of a bull for the priesthood, a ram as a burnt offering, the sacrifice of one goat, and the shifting of the sins of the people onto another—a scapegoat (see Leviticus 16).
 This scapegoat, chosen from the two goats by lot, would have the sins of all the people placed upon its head before it would be taken and released into the wilderness…

-Jesus, no matter the truth of the scarlet thread turning white, is our scapegoat.
-By dying, resurrecting, and even ascending into Heaven, He took away our sins.
+Jesus, no matter what the truth is of the scarlet thread turning white, He is our scapegoat.
+He took away our sins by dying, resurrecting, and even ascending into Heaven.
 He is our Passover Lamb.
 Our Scapegoat.
 Our Redeemer and Bridegroom.